Johnny Depp Divorce Case Becoming Extremely Contentious

 For more information about this high-profile divorce case, read the International Business Times article, “Amber Heard Claims It’s Not About the Money after Rejecting Monthly $50,000 Spousal Support.”

 If you are thinking about filing for divorce in New York, it is imperative that you speak with a qualified divorce lawyer before you make any final decisions about how to proceed.
 Jonathan D. Katz is an experienced divorce and family law attorney who can help you protect your property and assets in a divorce.
-Contact Mr. Katz anytime to schedule a free consultation about your case.
+Contact Mr. Katz anytime to schedule a consultation about your case.